wilcoxen-courses/e261-fec20-join/README.md

 1. Import modules as needed.

+1. Set the default resolution for plots to 300 DPI.

 1. Set `contrib` to the result of using `pd.read_pickle()` to reload `contrib_clean.pkl`, and set `com_cand` to the result of using `pd.read_csv()` to read `com_cand_info.csv`.

 1. Create `merged` by joining `com_cand` onto `contrib` by using the `.merge()` method of `contrib` with the following arguments: `com_cand`, `on='CMTE_ID'`, `validate='m:1'`, and `indicator=True`.